-- With information about your rights and duties on the labour market. - By helping you calculate your wages. - Helping you if you suspect that your rights are being violated. - Various types of grants (financial help) and other services. - Access to vocational rehabilitation if you fall ill or have an accident at work. - Some trade unions pay part of the cost if you have to travel between different parts of the country for an operation or medical examination prescribed by a doctor, but only if you have first applied for assistance from the Social Insurance Administration (Tryggingarstofnun) and your application has been turned down.
+- With information about your rights and duties on the labour market. - By helping you calculate your wages. - Help you if you have doubts about your rights that may have been violated. - Various types of grants (financial help) and other services. - Access to vocational rehabilitation if you fall ill or have an accident at work. - Some trade unions pay part of the cost if you have to travel between different parts of the country for an operation or medical examination prescribed by a doctor, but only if you have first applied for assistance from the Social Insurance Administration (Tryggingarstofnun) and your application has been turned down.